Main

 • Toshihiko Goto, Chief Executive Officer from NPO Sustainability Forum Japan

-• Makoto Haraguchi, MS&AD InterRisk Research & Consulting, Inc. Research Dept. Research Sec.
-Fellow
+• Makoto Haraguchi, MS&AD InterRisk Research & Consulting, Inc. Special Advisor

 • Daisuke Takahashi, Attorney at Law, partner at Shinwa Sohgoh Law Offices

 In order to address a broad range of sustainability-related issues, the Sustainability Committee decided to establish the Sustainability Advisory Board (the former Environmental & Societal Advisory Committee), made up of external experts on environmental and social themes.
-In the fiscal year ended March 31, 2024, 7consultations and exchanges of opinions were conducted on important themes in sustainability management.
+In the fiscal year ended March 31, 2025, 14 consultations and exchanges of opinions were conducted on important themes in sustainability management.

-Main content of consultations and exchanges of opinions and the number of times in the fiscal year ended March 2024
+Main content of consultations and exchanges of opinions and number of times conducted in the fiscal year ended March 2025

 Theme Contents Times conducted